UC Village: Codornices Village

 Even before the U.S. entered WWII, war production brought workers to the SF Bay area and strained the housing supply.

 The federal government passed the Lanham act in 1940 which funded housing and daycare for civilian war workers.
 To assuage private real estate interests, the Lanham act provided for the removal of the war housing two years after the war emergency ended, unless a local government would take ownership.
 Unlike the Housing Act of 1937, which required the demolition of one unit of housing for each new unit built, the Lanham act encouraged building on already vacant land.

 In 1943, the Federal War Housing Agency announced plans to create and operate a large racially integrated project in Berkeley and Albany to house civilian war workers and their families.
 Private real estate developers had not created enough housing for war workers.
 It would eventually house 8000-10000 people in an area of Berkeley and Albany bordered by Camilia street, San Pablo, and Buchanan and be known as Codornices Village.

 Both the Albany and Berkeley city councils protested the project, claiming private developers would be able to meet the need and that the housing should not be located in Berkeley.
+Berkeley City Councilmembers Martin, Staats, and McKee were in opposition to the establishment of the villages while Councilman Mork stood in support of cooperating with the federal authorities in building housing.

 Construction by the Standard Building company began in 1943.
+The Cordonices Village included 1,896 temporary units built on 120 acres that was located on government leased land in Berkeley and Albany held by the University of California.
 Residents first moved in April 1944.
 The project included the integrated Codornices Elementary school and Children's Center, as well as recreation facilities.
 Trains transported workers from Codornices Village to the Richmond shipyards and to Mare Island in Vallejo.

 The buildings were 2 story flat roof apartments with drywall and included a heater, refrigerator and stove.They were built on land from 60 different owners, including the U.C.
 Regents, which was rented by the Federal Works Agency.
 Codornices Village residents paid rent which would allow the project to return $3,175,000 to the Treasury by 1954, as well as paying land rent to land owners, and $760,000 to the cities of Albany and Berkeley.